-Clarke flew into an airfield near the headquarters of the 8th Army at Gazala in time to see a thick stream of vehicles flowing to the east along the coastal road, and found that the headquarters was packing in preparation for a move back to the Egyptian frontier.
+Clarke flew into an airfield near the headquarters of General N. M. Ritchie’s 8th Army at Gazala in time to see a thick stream of vehicles flowing to the east along the coastal road, and found that the headquarters was packing in preparation for a move back to the Egyptian frontier.
 By this time Rommel’s forces had advanced some 200 miles (320 km) in a mere 10 days, and the 8th Army had just two divisions with which to hold a front of 75 miles (120 km).
 The army required a few days' to ready a defensive line covering Tobruk and to move forward additional divisions from the Nile river delta area.

 Clarke immediately drafted the 'Bastion' decoy plan, and in the following three days reconnoitred the terrain and asked for the rapid delivery of other members of his team.
 On February 5 the plan was complete and the commanders of the 8th Army and the local element of the RAF commanders agreed to it.